MicrosoftDocs/learn/learn-pr/azure/logic-apps-route-and-process-data/includes/2-design-logic-apps-for-your-workflows.md

 ## What are triggers and actions?

 Think about the different pieces of a business process.
 We know that a business process is the combination of steps in a specific pattern to accomplish a goal; however, not all the steps are of the same type.
-For example, in our social-media monitor scenario we have three distinct types: we *trigger* the process when a new tweet is posted, we perform several *actions* (detect the sentiment, store in a database, and send an email), and we make a *control* decision based on the sentiment score.
+For example, in our social-media monitor scenario we have three distinct types: we *trigger* the process when a new tweet is posted, we do several *actions* like detect the sentiment, and we make a *control* decision based on the sentiment score.

 Let's be more formal about the definitions for trigger and action:

 * A *trigger* is an event that occurs when a specific set of conditions is satisfied.
-Triggers activate automatically when the conditions are right; for example, when a timer expires or data becomes available.
+Triggers activate automatically when the conditions are right.
+For example, when a timer expires or data becomes available.

-* An *action* is an operation that performs one of the tasks in your business process.
+* An *action* is an operation that executes one of the tasks in your business process.
 Actions run when a trigger activates or another action completes.

 Triggers and actions are packaged inside connectors.
 Let's look at a few examples.